Trip Ref #10440

 Heading further south

 Wake, swim, eat, paddle, repeat.
-Load up the kayaks and head towards Bonifacio, stopping for a while at the picture-postcard beach of Cala di Conca.
+Load up the kayaks and head south, stopping for a while at the picture-postcard beach of Cala di Conca.
 This afternoon the landscape changes radically as you approach the cliffs at Capu di Senetosa, a beautiful cape formed by thousands of years of coastal erosion.
 You'll spend the night in a former lighthouse on the cape with incredible views over the Mediterranean.

 Wake up in the lighthouse, enjoy breakfast with a view and stretch your legs around the cape before hitting the water again, reaching Tizzano to stop for supplies before heading to the beautiful beach of Erbaju.
 This part of Corsica is famous for its crystalline waters which you'll soak up this afternoon, paddling around the coves for sumptuous swim spots and finding one last wild camp spot for your final night sleeping out beneath the stars.